Priyanka Chopra Wins Another People’s Choice Award For ‘Quantico,’ Talks Phone Sex And Shower Sex

 During the episode, Priyanka Chopra, one of India’s highest-paid and most popular celebrities, talked about her latest Hollywood projects, the TV series Quantico, for which she is won her second People’s Choice Awards, and Baywatch, a film co-starring Dwayne “The Rock” Johnson and Zac Efron that hits theaters in May.

 Earlier this month, Priyanka Chopra appeared on the Golden Globes red carpet to help raise money for a significant cause, according to ET Online.
-ET partnered with Moet & Chandon’s Toast for a Cause at the awards show and the Quantico actress was there to help donate some money.
+ET partnered with Moet & Chandon’s Toast for a Cause at the awards show, and the Quantico actress was there to help donate some money.

-Moet & Chandon donated $1,000 to celebrities’ charities of choice and Priyanka Chopra, who serves as a Goodwill Ambassador for UNICEF, chose to raise money for her organization.
-Speaking to ET‘s Kevin Frazier on the red carpet, Chopra raised her glass and said, “this is to UNICEF.”
+Moet & Chandon donated $1,000 to celebrities’ charities of choice, and Priyanka Chopra, who serves as a Goodwill Ambassador for UNICEF, chose to raise money for her organization.
+Speaking to ET‘s Kevin Frazier on the red carpet, Chopra raised her glass and said, “This is to UNICEF.”

 [Featured Image by Christopher Polk/Getty Images]